amk09/fluid/README.md

 - **Efficient Implementation:** OpenMP parallelization for improved performance
 - **Color Mixture:** Different fluid colors can appear at the same time
 - **Obstacle Detection:** Obstacles can be placed freely in the domain, and the fluid automatically avoids diffusing into them.
-- **Higher Resolution Computation:** Offline precomputing feature for higher resolution, makes it up to 256 cubes
+- **Higher Resolution Computation:** Offline precomputing feature for higher resolution, makes it up to 256 cubes.
+We have two methods of offline rendering, one adds all grid values for each timestep into a single binary and loads that into ram before rendering.
+The other stores these values to separate files after each update, after which each file is rendered from in real time.

 ## Examples
 ![Fluid Simulation Demo](./example-meshes/example.gif)